TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-08-26-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md.md

 After a lot of static content changes, the code worked, and the tests went through, but it looked messy.
 Spaces were missing, fully qualified class names were not imported, etc.

 You can use your own PHP_CodeSniffer and PHP-CS-Fixer set.
-We used the [Rector-prepared set of 7 rules](https://github.com/rectorphp/rector/blob/master/ecs-after-rector.php) with [EasyCodingStandard](https://github.com/symplify/easy-coding-standard):
+We used the [Rector-prepared set] with [ECS](https://github.com/symplify/easy-coding-standard):

 ```bash
 vendor/bin/ecs check app src --config vendor/rector/rector/ecs-after-rector.php